Scissor lift safety rules

 What are the HSE Standards

-The Health and Safety Executive has set stringent standards for powered access equipment being used across all work carried out in the UK, under the category of construction.
+The Health and Safety Executive (HSE) sets stringent standards, primarily under the Provision and Use of Work Equipment Regulations (PUWER) and the Work at Height Regulations 2005 (WAHR), which govern all MEWP use.
 Compliance with these standards is non-negotiable.
 It involves regular equipment maintenance, proper training, and adherence to safety protocols.

 Under the HSE regulations, the category of Mobile elevating work platforms (MEWPs) advises best practices in accordance with The Construction (Design and Management) Regulations 2007.
-The HSE outlines the scissor lift safety checklist for sites to separate pedestrians and vehicles by providing hazard-free traffic routes.
+HSE guidance mandates a site-specific risk assessment, which includes a scissor lift safety checklist and a plan for managing traffic routes to segregate MEWPs from pedestrians.
 The key issues for any site to consider as part of the HSE standards and their risk assessment are:

 • MEWP hazards